-'''

 READMYTABLE, FILE="filename", TABLE=tabname;

-'''

-reads a TFS file filename containing a MAD-X table and loads the table into memory with the name tabname.
-The table can then be manipulated as any other table, i.e. its values can be accessed, its data can be plotted or changed, and it can be written out again.
+reads a TFS file "filename" containing a MAD-X table and loads the table into memory with the name "tabname".
+This table can then be manipulated as any other table, i.e. its values can be accessed, it can be plotted, written out again etc.

-An internal name for the table can be freely assigned, while for the command READTABLE the table name is taken from the information section of the table itself.
+An internal name for the table can be freely assigned while for the command READTABLE the tabname is taken from the information section of the table itself.
 This feature allows to store multiple tables of the same type in memory without overwriting existing ones.